Table of Content

 6. Supply and Demand Context

-Bangalore’s daily water demand is calculated on the basis of 135 litres per capita per day (lpcd).
-Going by this and also including industrial and other uses, Bangalore requires close to 1500 million litres of fresh water every day (mld).
+Bengaluru’s daily water demand is calculated on the basis of 135 litres per capita per day (lpcd).
+Going by this and also including industrial and other uses, Bengaluru requires close to 1500 million litres of fresh water every day (mld).
 The BWSSB supply is in the range of 810 mld which means that citizens often have to find other means of fulfilling their daily water requirement.
 Over the years, it is groundwater which has been meeting this water deficit either in the form of private borewells or tanker water.
-It is interesting to note that if one looked at the total rain falling on Bangalore city and broke it down on a per-day basis, then this is of the order of 3000 million litres per day!
+It is interesting to note that if one looked at the total rain falling on Bengaluru city and broke it down on a per-day basis, then this is of the order of 3000 million litres per day!

 There are also questions over whether the estimated consumption of 135 litres per person per day is actually realistic?
 From our experience, we find that in a middle – class scenario, this is fairly accurate but the numbers can change rapidly as one moves towards the poorer sections of society (slums) or the richer classes (apartments and gated layouts).
 In one such study done by Biome Solutions for the Rainbow Drive Layout on Sarjapura road, it was found that the average water consumption was actually around 250 litres per person per day, largely on account of landscaping and car washing.

-In the long run, demand management will have to be the paradigm adopted by Bangalore’s citizenry.
+In the long run, demand management will have to be the paradigm adopted by Bengaluru’s citizenry.
 Cauvery (BWSSB) water is already struggling to reach different pockets of the city and there are cases where the water supply lines have been installed but there is no water to supply.
 Further with groundwater depleting by the day, it will not be too far when we might reach a flashpoint and find ourselves in a crisis.
 To some extent this is already happening, with the soaring rates being demanded by tanker operators and ever plummeting groundwater levels.
 Till 6 years back, one heard of average borewell depths of 300-400 ft but now it is more like 800 – 900 feet and on several occasions in excess of 1000 ft.

 7. Economic Context

-Water in Bangalore is supplied from various sources, namely the BWSSB that essentially supplies Cauvery water, homes that have their own private shallow wells or private deep borewell and draw on ground water, tanker water that is brought in from boreholes around the city, bottled water and rainwater that is harvested as it falls on the rooftops.
+Water in Bengaluru is supplied from various sources, namely the BWSSB that essentially supplies Cauvery water, homes that have their own private shallow wells or private deep borewell and draw on ground water, tanker water that is brought in from boreholes around the city, bottled water and rainwater that is harvested as it falls on the rooftops.

 The production costs associated with each of these includes energy costs for pumping from source to storage and then for supply.
 It includes large infrastructural costs for building of storages, digging borewells, installing of water treatment plants and sewage treatment plants.
 The ongoing maintenance costs include the chemicals required for running these plants as well as man power required to operate these system.
 All these contribute to the cost of water.
 A detailed analysis on the Production Cost of water in a layout indicated that waste water treatment is actually one of the largest component of this cost which often goes unnoticed.